parisba/presentations/Write the Docs 2016 Portland/Write the Docs 2016 Portland.md

 - Only really works for narratives
 - Not every language/platform/thing

+^ for example playgrounds only support markdown

 ---

 ## What's next?

-- Boffin's will fix the tech
+- Boffins will fix the tech
 - Be easier to add in new languages & projects
 - This will replace/become books & articles
 - Better support for non-narrative documentation